naaaahTheDev/DoodleDB/README.md

 3. Use DoodleDB's many functions to manipulate the database!

 ## Functions
-For detailed documentation of every method on the DoodleDB class, see the [generated TypeDoc documentation](docs/classes/DoodleDB.md).
+For detailed documentation of every method on the DoodleDB class, visit our [GitHub Docs Page](https://github.com/naaaahTheDev/DoodleDB/blob/main/docs/classes/DoodleDB.md)

 ## Examples
 ### `push`